phsantosjr/python-algorithms/README.md

 The three-way set disjointness problem is to determine if the intersection of the three sequences is empty, namely, that there is no element

+### Big Omega Notation ###

+Omega notation describes a lower bound on the time.
+Ω (n)

+### Big Theta Notation ###

+Omega notation means both O and Ω notation.
+Θ(n)

 ### BIG-O Notation ####

 >The big-Oh notation is used widely to characterize running times and space bounds in terms of some parameter n, which varies from problem to problem, but is always defined as a chosen measure of the “size” of the problem
 >(Goodrich, Michael T., Data Structures and Algorithms in Python )

+>Big O time is the language and metric we use to describe the efficiency of algorithms.
+Not understanting it thoroughly can really hurt you in developing an algorithm.
+Not only might you be judged harshly for not really understanding big O, but you will also struggle to judge when your algorithm is getting faster or slower.
+> (MacDowell, Gayle L - Cracking the Coding Interview: 189 Programming Questions and Solutions)

 |Name | BIG O |
 |---|---|